 Of all of the AC’s here, I have seen tattoos on wrists (covered by band-aids), ears (covered by hair), feet (covered by tennis shoes and socks), thighs and ribs (covered by clothing) and legs (covered by large bandages).
 All AC’s with tattoos are advised not to go to public bath houses; the same goes for piercings.
 A lot of AC’s have belly button piercings or nose rings; or especially more than one ear-piercing (i.e.: cartilage).
 This either has to be taped, covered with a band-aid, or taken out, for the same reasons as tattoos.

 Finally – peace signs.
 In Japan, in any picture you take, one holds up the infamous “Peace Sign.”
 This is a culture norm in Japan, as Americans tend to smile in pictures, Japanese hold up peace signs, in literally EVERY.
 SINGLE.
 PICTURE.
 As an American of course I think this is corny, but after being told over and over by my campers to “Put up my peace sign” I have decided to participate in this cultural practice whilst in Japan.
-Here’s some examples:
+Here’s an example:

 My host sister at a museum